Teagasc Programme Evaluation

 Teagasc established a Programme Evaluation Unit in 2003 in response to recommendations made by the Comptroller and Auditor General (C&AG) in a report on Performance Measurement in Teagasc (1999).
-While no formal evaluation function existed prior 2003, Teagasc did undertake ad hoc reviews from its establishment in 1988.
+No formal evaluation function existed prior 2003, Teagasc did undertake ad hoc reviews from its establishment in 1988.

-Today, the key role of the Evaluation Unit is to lead the development of an evaluation culture in Teagasc by preparing a cyclical plan for the evaluation of programmes, by undertaking and commissioning evaluation studies on the relevance, efficiency, effectiveness, impact and sustainability of the organisation’s programmes and operations and by helping build evaluation capability within the organisation.
+Today, the key role of the Evaluation Unit is to lead the development of an evaluation culture in Teagasc by preparing a cyclical plan for the evaluation of programmes.
+Evaluation studies on the:

 The Evaluation Unit has three key objectives:

-- Assess economic benefits and achievement of targets by undertaking high-quality, objective evaluation of the full range of services and functions provided by Teagasc to its customers, to establish the economic benefit of these services and functions.
+Assess economic benefits and achievement of targets.This is done by undertaking high-quality, objective evaluation of the full range of services and functions provided by Teagasc to its customers, to establish the economic benefit of these services and functions.

 - Teagasc CELUP Peer Review Report & Action Plan 2015 (PDF)

 - Teagasc AGRIP Peer Review Report & Action Plan 2011 (PDF)

 Teagasc is committed to undertaking peer reviews of its Research and Knowledge Transfer programmes on an approximate five-year cycle; the purpose of each review is to:

 - Assess if an effective and balanced scientific programme is being delivered which fulfils the mission of the Programme and meets the needs of its stakeholders